Justuks/JavaScript/README.md

 ### using 'Developer Tools'.
 ### 'Developer Tools' and its 'Box Model' together with 'Different Device Emulation'
 ### were very useful in configurating project responsiveness to smaller screen sizes.
-### Besides Developer Tools, kinetic tests were carried out in order to make sure that every link ### regardless of its location is responding.
+### Besides Developer Tools, kinetic tests were carried out in order to make sure that every link regardless of its location is responding.

+# Hardware and virtual 'test beds'

+### Apart from testing website reactions to different screen sizes on 'DevTools' and
+### ['am I responsive](http://ami.responsivedesign.is/) website, responsiveness was also crosschecked on physical devices such as HP PAVILION laptop,
+### Samsung Z Flip and Motorola G9 Play mobile phones.
+### No issues were found and everything worked as intended.